Showing posts with label gatlinburg. Show all posts

 Saturday, August 5, 2023

 We stopped here to take pictures of the bear statues before heading across the mountain.
-We stopped along with several others to see a herd of elk gracing.
+Along with several others, we stopped to see a herd of elk grazing.

 Herd Elk